akagi-dev/www/docs/PR_PREVIEW.md

-# GitHub Pages PR Preview System - Implementation Summary
+# GitHub Pages PR Preview System

 ## Overview
 This implementation provides a complete GitHub Pages-based PR preview system for the Akagi Engineering website.
 Each pull request automatically gets its own live preview deployment that can be accessed directly via browser without downloading artifacts.